 Jack Canfield’s tips include positive thinking and being grateful for what you’ve got in life.
 But then that’s easy for him, he’s worth $25 million.

-What makes Jack Canfield a great self help writer is that he is very down to Earth compared to his contemporaries.
+What makes Jack Canfield one of the best self help gurus?
+For me, it’s that he’s so down to Earth compared to his contemporaries.

 Best Jack Canfield Quote:

 [bctt tweet=” Most everything that you want is just outside your comfort zone. ” username=”t_d_meditation”]